How to repair your wood floors

 How to repair wooden floor requires expertly repairing surface dents and cuts.
 Examine the damaged areas thoroughly first.
 For small scratches, use a wood filler that complements the color of the floor.
 For a perfect finish, apply and spread the filler gently.

 If you have deeper gouges, you might want to use wood putty to smooth out the irregularities.
+Fill scratches slightly above surface level to allow for shrinkage.
+Use a color-matched filler and apply with a putty knife at a 45-degree angle.
 Allow it to fully dry after application before sanding for a smooth finish.
 This methodical procedure for repairing wooden floor not only removes imperfections but also protects the integrity of your wood flooring.

 Repairing Deep Gouges and Dents